Owens Corning Earns Place on D - GuruFocus.com

 Owens Corning received a perfect score in risk and crisis management, materiality, environmental reporting, recycling strategy, and social reporting.

-This year, Owens Corning earned several other distinctions for its corporate sustainability leadership, including ranking No. 1 for an unprecedented fourth year in a row on 3BL Media’s 100+Best+Corporate+Citizens list, selection by Ethisphere as one of the 2022 World%26rsquo%3Bs+Most+Ethical+Companies, and recognition earlier this week by CDP with a double ‘A’ score for transparency on climate change and water security.
+This year, Owens Corning earned several other distinctions for its corporate sustainability leadership, including ranking No. 1 for an unprecedented fourth year in a row on 3BL Media's 100 Best Corporate Citizens list, selection by Ethisphere as one of the 2022 World's Most Ethical Companies, and recognition earlier this week by CDP with a double ‘A' score for transparency on climate change and water security.